typelevel/cats-effect/site/src/main/tut/datatypes/io.md

     using `IO.cancelBoundary`
 2. `IO` tasks that are cancelable, usually become non-terminating on `cancel`
-  - such tasks can be turned into tasks that trigger an error on cancellation with `onCancelRaiseError`, which can be used for materializing cancellation and thus trigger necessary logic, the `bracket` operation being described in terms of `onCancelRaiseError`

 Also this might be a point of confusion for folks coming from Java and that expect the features of `Thread.interrupt` or of the old and